 The transcript includes coursework transferred from other schools and coursework completed at Bethel.
 All transcripts from other schools in the student's file remain the property of Bethel University and cannot be released to the student or other parties.
+However, students have the right to view these documents upon request.

 Official transcripts are available showing all academic work completed to date at Bethel University.
-Both electronic and paper versions of official transcripts may be ordered via the Registrar's website.
+Both electronic and paper versions of official transcripts may be ordered via the Registrar's Office website.
 Transcripts are processed within 1-3 business days.
 Some exceptions apply.
+Current students are able to view and download their unofficial Bethel transcript online.
 Questions regarding transcripts should be addressed to the Office of the Registrar.